Unicornelia/LetMeIn/README.md

 ```
 As a user
-so that I don't have to walk a lot
+so that I can see all my options
-I want to see how far these places are
+I want the places as a list, sorted by distance
 ```
 ```
 As a user
-so that I can be sure
+so that I don't have to walk a lot
-I want to see closing times for the place
+I want to see how far these places are
 ```

 ```